pauljomy/calculator/Readme.md

+# Calculator

-# This is my first solo project with javascript
+## This is my first solo project with HTML, CSS and Javascript